oelin/statistical-path-planning/README.md

 Multi-agent path planning (MAPP) is the task of finding efficient, collision-free paths for mutliple agents within a shared environment.
 It has numerous applications, from search and resue operations [[2]](#references) to game design.
 Conflict-based search (CBS) propsed by [[Sharon et al., 2015]](#references), is an optimal MAPP algorithm which uses a divide-and-conquer approach to achieve high efficiency.

 While CBS *is optimal*, it requires *complete* knowledge of the envrionemnt prior to planning.
 This can be problematic in scenarios where the environment is dynamic or unpredictable.
 To address this limitation, [[Qingbao et al., 2020]](#references) propose a statistical approximation of CBS using graph neural networks (GNNs) and imitation learning.
-They train a GNN to mimic the behaviour of CBS by predicting the actions agents will take given their local field of views (FOVs).
+They train a GNN to mimic the behaviour of CBS by predicting the actions agents will take, given their local field of views (FOVs).

-In this project we take a similar approach, however find that GNNs are *not required* to mimic CBS effectively.
-We train a lightweight, 740-parameter logistic regression model to perform the same task with over 95% accuracy.
-This makes statistical path planning an attractive option for resource-constrained devices such as UAVs.
+In this project we use a similar approach, however find that GNNs are *not required* to mimic CBS effectively.
+We train a lightweight, 740-parameter logistic regression model to perform the same task and find that it achieves over 95% accuracy.
+We also train a multi-layer perceptron (MLP) and small convolutional neural network (CNN), which achieve over 96% accuracy.

 ## Dataset

-We reduce the problem of mimicking CBS to the supervised learning task of predicting an agent's action given its FOV.
-To create a supervised learning dataset, we randomly generate several thousand MAPP problems with corresponding solutions found by CBS [[5]](#references).
-We then extract individiual actions from each solution to produce over four million labelled examples [(1)](#footnotes).
+We cast the problem of mimicking CBS to a supervised learning task where the goal is to predict an agent's action given its local field of view (FOV).
+To create a supervised learning dataset, we randomly generate several thousand MAPP problems with optimal solutions found using CBS [[4]](#references).
+We then extract individiual actions from each solution, resulting in approximately five million labelled examples [(1)](#footnotes).
 Our dataset's large size helps to mitigate the effects of overfitting during training.

 ### Features